rofe-dl/mongoose-footprints/README.md

 # Mongoose Footprints

 A mongoose plugin to log changes to MongoDB documents.
+It was inspired by [@mimani/mongoose-diff-history](https://github.com/mimani/mongoose-diff-history) with some more improvements on top.

 ### Possible options for plugin